carla-simulator/carla/Docs/python_api.md

     - **Parameters:**
         - `opendrive` (_str_) – Content of an OpenDRIVE file as `string`.
         - `resolution` (_float_) – Quality of the road mesh, increasing this value can reduce performance (in meters).
-        - `wall_height` (_float_) – Height of a procedurall wall that prevents cars from falling outside the map, only generated in non-junction roads (in meters).
+        - `wall_height` (_float_) – Height of a procedural wall that prevents cars from falling outside the map, only generated in non-junction roads (in meters).
         - `additional_width` (_float_) – Additional lane width to prevent cars from falling outside the map, only generated in junctions (in meters).
 - <a name="carla.Client.load_world"></a>**<font color="#7fb800">load_world</font>**(<font color="#00a6ed">**self**</font>, <font color="#00a6ed">**map_name**</font>)
 Creates a new world with default settings using `map_name` map.
 All actors in the current world will be destroyed.